James Lee Anderson Jr.

 Marty Belk earned her B.S. in biology in 1969.
 Many doors opened for her during her

-research at Vanderbilt Hospital for 5 years.
-Eventually, her ongoing interest in real
+research at Vanderbilt Hospital for five years.
+Eventually, her ongoing interest in

-SC, where she met her husband, Don Belk, a realtor.
-Marty has continued her real estate
+South Carolina, where she met her husband, Don Belk, a realtor.
+Marty has continued

-career in Charleston and is involved in numerous community endeavors, including serving
+her real estate career in Charleston and is involved in numerous community endeavors,

 W.H.
 Jack Breazeale